Particular/docs.particular.net/nservicebus/messaging/send-a-message_sending-to-self_core_[6.0,].partial.md

 ## Sending to *self*

-Sending a message to the same endpoint, i.e. Sending to *self*, can be done in two ways.
+Sending a message to the same endpoint, i.e. sending to *self*, can be done in two ways.

 An endpoint can send a message to any of its own instances: